prockley/prockley.github.io/_posts/2015-05-18-Euro-COTY-Voting.md

 ![image2]({{ site.baseurl }}/images/150518_COTY_image2.png)

-This shows that Ireland is better disposed to car brands from USA (mostly Ford in this dataset), Japan and the Czech Republic (all Skoda).
+This shows that Ireland is better disposed to car brands from the USA (mostly Ford in this dataset), Japan and the Czech Republic (all Skoda).

 It also shows that **there appears to be a bias against French cars in Ireland**.
 The line in the centre of the French boxplot shows that the median Irish vote is 1.5 less than the Europe-wide overall score.